liangjiezhao/liangjiezhao.github.io/_pages/about.md

   - /about.html
 ---

 My name is Zhao Liangjie (Peter).
-I am currently a Master’s student at the Institute of Computing Technology, Chinese Academy of Sciences, and am in the process of applying for a Ph.D. program.
+I am currently a Master’s student at the Institute of Computing Technology (ICT), University of Chinese Academy of Sciences (UCAS), and am in the process of applying for a Ph.D. program.
 My research focuses on multimodal large models, particularly improving post-training methods using reinforcement learning and applying RL to solve challenges in multimodal reasoning.

 ## Education